An ode to Dwight Yorke & successfully combining playing with partying

 To reiterate: ‘Stan’ had just come out.

-Weirdly, the webmaster’s revenge against Yorke involved posting photos of Jordan (Katie Price), as well as links to her work, on dwight-yorke.co.uk.
+Weirdly, the webmaster’s revenge against Yorke involved posting photos of Katie Price, as well as links to her work, on dwight-yorke.co.uk.
 (Yorke and Price were dating at the time.)

 Although it’s hard to see how this would have troubled Yorke, it was clearly an attempt to shame the footballer.